Despite restrictions, it’s vital to find ways to stay socially connected

 For Dennis Osborne of Floyd, Oneida County Master Gardener Program volunteer, it’s gardening.

 “Gardening is something to do that keeps me occupied in a positive sense,” he explained.
 “I feel useful; I’m creating healthy food and beautiful flowers for my family and friends.”
+You can look at this site to get easy tips and tricks to maintain a beautiful garden at home.

 His wife Karen Osborne is making masks that she contributes to hospital staff and friends.
 “I have fun doing it; I’m thrilled to be part of the process,” she said.
 “I love to sew, and I can make a difference.”